amazr/cs3308_project/README.md

 * nodemon is running, so if the server is running and you make any changes to server.js it will automatically restart.
 * Stop the server with 'ctrl + C' if in linux
 * Text me if you have questions.
+* Please run 'npm install' everytime you pull just incase extra dependencies were installed since the last time you pulled.
+* 'killall node' might help if you cannot connect to localhost but the server is running